major-mann/base-lib/readme.md

 * `grunt-complexity` Used to check code complexity
 * `grunt-jscpd` Used to ensure there are no copy pasted blocks
 * `grunt-jsonlint` Used to check JSON formatting is appropriate
+* `grunt-filenames` Used to ensure filenames use kebab naming

 ### Default tasks